metosin/reagent-dev-tools/README.md

 ## Features

-- Display state tree from Reagent atoms
+- Display state tree for Reagent atoms
-  - Supports multiple atoms
 - Styles embedded for easy use
 - Simple toggleable development tool panel which can be extended with own tabs